LaunchCodeEducation/web-fundamentals/studios/databases/1/README.md

 If you need tips on how to do this, check out the w3school's brief lessons on [SQL Drop Table](https://www.w3schools.com/sql/sql_drop_table.asp), [SQL Create Table](https://www.w3schools.com/sql/sql_create_table.asp), and [SQL Foreign Key](https://www.w3schools.com/sql/sql_foreignkey.asp).
 Follow the MySQL syntax instructions where there is syntax variation between the major databases.
 </aside>

 This kind of table structure keeps our database clean.
 It keeps data specific to directors in the ``directors`` table, and data specific to each movie in the ``movies`` table and provides a link between the two tables.
 This is a "clean" design, because data such as what country the director of a movie is from isn't really an attribute of the movie, it's an attribute of the director.
 After all, you wouldn't put ``directors_country`` as a property of a Python ``movie`` object, would you?
-Hopefully not. :-) Yet we may want to know that information for a given movie, e.g., we may want to find all the movies since 2010 that have French directors.
+Hopefully not. :-)

+Still, we may want to know that information for a given movie, e.g., we may want to find all the movies since 2010 that have French directors.
 So we need to have a way of filtering movies based on attributes of directors, without cluttering up the ``movies`` table.
 Solving this challenge is what relational databases are all about, and Foreign Keys are the "key" (pun intended) to the solution.

 ## Studio

+For this studio, you'll practice writing the SQL queries to perform various data retrieval and manipuation tasks.

 ### Your Task:

+Even though our database does not have entries in it, we can imagine that it does, and query it accordingly!
+Write the SQL commands to do the following:

+1. List all the titles of the movies in the database.
+2. List all the titles of the movies in the database in descending order of the year they were released.
+3. Insert a new record into the ``directors`` table for Jean-Pierre Jeunet whose country of origin is France.
+4. List the ``director_id`` for Jean-Pierre Jeunet.
+5. Insert a new record into the ``movies`` table for Amelie which was released in 2001 and directed by Jean-Pierre Jeunet. (*Hint:* use the id you got from the last query).
+6. List all columns for all records of the ``directors`` table in ascending alphabetical order of the director's country of origin.
+7. List the country of origin of the director of Amelie.
+(You could do this using either a join or a subquery.
+Write this query using a join.)
+8. List all the movies in the database along with each movie's director, ordered by the director's last name. (*Hint:* you'll want to use a join and choose the columns ``title``, ``first``, and ``last``).